 - It can increase interference across the network, further reducing the amount of bandwidth available to guests and to internal applications.
 One way is by increasing the noise floor when neighboring MU-MIMO AP’s signals tread on each other.

 - It can increase network complexity and cost.
-To address these and other issues, a higher density of AP’s may be necessary through the hotel property.
-So there’s the additional cost of the AP’s themselves and pulling cable for power and backhaul, plus the time spent tweaking the whole network to minimize interference.
+To address these and other issues, a higher density of AP’s may be necessary throughout the hotel property.
+There’s the additional cost of the AP’s themselves and pulling cable for power and backhaul, plus the time spent tweaking the whole network to minimize interference.